-The Leader Executive powers vest in the Leader and the Leader has approved delegations to the Cabinet and Executive Members (Portfolio Holders).
-The Leader exercises executive functions which have not been expressly delegated to Cabinet or the other Executive Members.
-The Executive consists of the Leader and Executive Members (Portfolio Holders), who together are the Cabinet and most day to day 'executive' decisions fall to the Executive under the law.
-Executive and Corporate Management CMT review corporate responsibility, direction and delivery of corporate plan, direction and delivery of resources, horizon scanning and key controls.
-EMT receives regular reports from a variety of governance boards which have been set up to manage corporate performance and risk.
+Executive and CMT review corporate responsibility, direction and delivery of corporate plan, direction and delivery of resources, horizon Corporate scanning and key controls.
+EMT receives regular reports from a variety of governance boards which have been set up to manage Management corporate performance and risk.
 These boards cover performance and risk, employee relations, safeguarding, health and safety, emergency planning, and finance, as well as the statutory officers group.
 There are a number of other groups covering cross cutting themes and specific services.
 Managers have carried out self assessments of the processes and controls they have in place to allow them to achieve their service objectives.
 These are reviewed by Finance to provide assurance that effective controls were in place.
 External Auditors review the Council's arrangements for: Preparing accounts in compliance with statutory and other relevant requirements Ensuring the proper conduct of financial affairs and monitoring their adequacy and effectiveness in practice Managing performance to secure economy, efficiency and effectiveness in the use of resources Following the annual audit the external auditor issues an Audit Results Report to the Governance and Audit Committee covering the opinion on the financial statements and value for money.
 The Council takes appropriate action where improvements need to be made.
-The Head of Internal Audit provides an independent opinion on the adequacy and effectiveness of the system of internal control, which is incorporated in the Annual Report and Opinion.

-The Cabinet is appointed by the Leader and carries out the executive functions of the Council as required by legislation and the Council's constitution and accordingly:
+The Head of Internal provides an independent opinion on the adequacy and effectiveness of the system of internal control, which is incorporated in the Audit Annual Report and Opinion.
+The Leader Executive powers vest in the Leader and the Leader has approved delegations to the Cabinet and Executive Members (Portfolio Holders).
+The Leader exercises executive functions which have not been expressly delegated to Cabinet or the other Executive Members.
+The Executive consists of the Leader and Executive Members (Portfolio Holders), who together are the Cabinet and most day to day 'executive' decisions fall to the Executive under the law.

-- Takes executive decisions - Approves policies other than those reserved for Council - Recommends to Council policies and budgetary decisions

-The Council approves and keeps under regular review all the strategic policies which it reserves for its own consideration, including:

-- The Constitution

-- The Corporate Plan

-- o The Medium Term Financial Plan and Capital Strategy

-- The Licensing Authority Policy Statement

-- The Corporate Asset Management Strategy

-- The Treasury Management and Investment Strategies

-- The Gambling Policy

-- Development Plan Documents

-The Overview and Scrutiny Commission may undertake any work relating to the four key principles of scrutiny as follows:

-- Hold the Executive to Account (Call-In)

-- Performance Management

-- Assist Policy Development and Review

-- o Internal/External Scrutiny

-The Governance and Audit Committee

-- Considers and approves audit plans

-- o Considers audit reports

-- Comments on the work of audit in addressing the authorities significant risks

-- Satisfies itself that the control and governance arrangements have operated effectively by considering audit and risk reports and undertaking ad hoc reviews

-- Annually self-assess themselves against best practice guidance to check their effectiveness

-- o Approves the Statements of Accounts

-- Reviews treasury policy and performance

-- Considers standards issues
+The Cabinet is appointed by the Leader and carries out the executive functions of the Council as required by legislation and the Council's constitution and accordingly: • Takes executive decisions • Approves policies other than those reserved for Council • Recommends to Council policies and budgetary decisions The Overview and Scrutiny Commission may undertake any work relating to the four key principles of scrutiny as follows: • Hold the Executive to Account (Call-In) • Performance Management • Assist Policy Development and Review • Internal/External Scrutiny The Council approves and keeps under regular review all the strategic policies which it reserves for its own consideration, including: The Constitution The Corporate Plan The Medium Term Financial Plan and Capital Strategy The Licensing Authority Policy Statement The Corporate Asset Management Strategy The Treasury Management and Investment Strategies The Gambling Policy Development Plan Documents The Governance and Audit Committee Considers and approves audit plans Considers audit reports Comments on the work of audit in addressing the authorities significant risks Satisfies itself that the control and governance arrangements have operated effectively by considering audit and risk reports and undertaking ad hoc reviews Annually self-assess themselves against best practice guidance to check their effectiveness Approves the Statements of Accounts Reviews treasury policy and performance Considers standards issues